-1. Issues Pertaining to Conversion of Timberland:
+Issues Pertaining to Conversion of Timberland:

 Regulatory amendments to 14 CCR § 1100(g)(2) - Definition of Timberland Conversion - Existing Board regulations are currently inconsistent with PRC § 4621 as it applies to conversion of timberland.
 Current Board regulations address proposed conversions in the Timber Production Zone (TPZ) where an immediate re-zone out of TPZ has been approved.
 State law does not recognize zoning as a controlling factor in the conversion of timberland.
 CAL FIRE has requested that the Board bring the current definition of conversion into conformance with State law to recognize all timberland conversions regardless of zoning status.

-- Additionally, timberland conversion on non-TPZ land in 14 CCR § 1101(g)(1) is identified as transforming timberland to a non-timber use where "(A) Future timber harvests will be prevented or infeasible because of land occupancy and activities thereon", among other conditions.
+Additionally, timberland conversion on non-TPZ land in 14 CCR § 1101(g)(1) is identified as transforming timberland to a non-timber use where "(A) Future timber harvests will be prevented or infeasible because of land occupancy and activities thereon", among other conditions.
 However, on TPZ lands, timberland conversion is identified as "...the immediate rezoning of TPZ lands," but conversion exemptions pursuant to 14 CCR § 1104.1 are excepted from this requirement of immediate rezoning.
-This presents a potential issue with the regulations where the filing of a conversion exemption on TPZ land simply becomes a de jure conversion even when there is no "conversion" of the land, as defined by plain English or other Board regulations or statute. - Regulatory amendments to 14 CCR § 895.1 "Crop of Trees, Available for, and Capable of..." - CAL FIRE has made the request to address the definition of "crop of trees" to aid CAL FIRE in identification of timberland.
-The Committee has received briefings from Board staff and CAL FIRE on potential options to address this issue. - Currently, an individual who obtains a <3 acre conversion exemption pursuant to 14 CCR § 1104.1(a) is prohibited from future conversion on that property, even within the same footprint of the initial conversion, presenting a potential hardship for those who may have been unable to fully effectuate a conversion.
-Allowing future conversion exemptions to occur within the footprint of a previously accepted exemption may provide relief for these individuals without providing for "additional", or serialized, conversion of timberland acres.
+This presents a potential issue with the regulations where the filing of a conversion exemption on TPZ land simply becomes a de jure conversion even when there is no "conversion" of the land, as defined by plain English or other Board regulations or statute.
+Regulatory amendments to 14 CCR § 895.1 - "Crop of Trees, Available for, and Capable of..." - Several Parties have made the request to address the definition of "crop of trees" to aid in identification of timberland.
+The Committee has received briefings from Board staff and CAL FIRE on potential options to address this issue.